-I have been spending most of my time handling camera and working on photos in front of computer.
+I have been spending most of my time handling cameras and working on photos in front of the computer.
 My desk pile is heaping high and my house is getting cluttered.
-I started feeling guilty and the words of addiction, indulgence and procrastination were pounding on me.
-I finally dropped everything photography-related, and spent a good whole day to clean my house.
+I started feeling guilty and the words of addiction, indulgence, and procrastination were pounding on me.
+I finally dropped everything photography-related and spent a good whole day cleaning my house.
 Oh, mine.
-Nothing is more relaxing than sipping an iced lemonade in a room with shining floor and fresh smell.
+Nothing is more relaxing than sipping an iced lemonade in a room with a shining floor and fresh smell.

 It was a glorious day.
-We took an hour bike ride at a wooded area early in the morning.
+We took an hour’s bike ride to a wooded area early in the morning.
 I did not touch a bike for 16 years.
 When I finally got on my bike again, I fell from it the next year and injured my left shoulder, but that did not stop me.
 I am on my bike again and feel better than ever.

 to see people on the bike than behind the car wheel.
 This natural path of exercise is appealing.

 Energized by the bike ride, we worked hard to re-organize the shrubs and flower plants in our yards.
-New arrangement is based on ‘less is more’ theory.
+The new arrangement is based on the ‘less is more’ theory.
 So glad to get rid of overgrowth and stringy mess.
-I feel great when all are trimmed and looking tidy and tight.
+I feel great when all are trimmed and look tidy and tight.

-There was no single bird come by this spring till early May.
-I planted three hummingbird loving plants in April, but they did not show up till about four weeks ago.
+There was no single bird coming by this spring till early May.
+I planted three hummingbird-loving plants in April, but they did not show up till about four weeks ago.
 There are two regular hummingbird visitors, but I can never be ready enough to get a good shot.
-I could have aimed at one spot by the feeder and nail just that perfect shot, but that is not what I want.
-I prefer to photograph hummingbird sucking nectar from a flower and I thought they will be on the three targets that I had planned.
+I could have aimed at one spot by the feeder and nailed just that perfect shot, but that is not what I want.
+I prefer to photograph hummingbirds sucking nectar from a flower and I thought they will be on the three targets that I had planned.
 But no, they have been flying all over the place and tasting everything.
 I am chasing after these two little guys without much success.
 I love to see both of them around, but then they would fight each other off and I ended up with no one.

 I painted the flowers and added the texture.

-It seems to me that not all photos make good ‘digital’ paintings and not all work I tested turns out to my expectations.
-Some turned out to be disastrous and some, so unexpected that therefore, so interesting to me.
-It is not a snap, edit and finalize process.
-It is more an artistic journey that I have no clue what I am getting into it till I really got there.
+It seems to me that not all photos make good ‘digital’ paintings and not all work I tested turned out to my expectations.
+Some turned out to be disastrous and some were so unexpected that therefore, so interesting to me.
+It is not a snap, edit and finalize the process.
+It is more of an artistic journey that I have no clue what I am getting into it till I really got there.
 Without any formal schooling in arts, I used my instinct and heart to paint.
 The process is slow and lengthy, but I truly enjoyed it.
-It is a good training for my patience, my sense to colors and further understanding in the making of an art.
+It is good training for my patience, my sense of colors, and further understanding of the making of art.

-Besides Humminbird, Nuthatch is one of my most favorite backyard birds.
-They just showed up couple weeks ago.
+Besides Humminbird, Nuthatch is one of my favorite backyard birds.
+They just showed up a couple of weeks ago.
 I like their curvy gesture and unique personality.
-They came, grabbed a bite and left.
+They came, grabbed a bite, and left.
 Quick and sleek.
 They are also not too afraid of people.
-They must have figured that they can get away fast enough and they know, I like them so much that I won’t never hurt them.
+They must have figured that they can get away fast enough and they know, I like them so much that I won’t ever hurt them.

 Nuthatches are creepers.
-They like to hang on tree trunk, in many cases, hanging themselves upside down.
+They like to hang on the tree trunk, in many cases, hanging themselves upside down.
 It is entertaining to watch them.
 Their eyes and body are very coordinated.
 When they are staring at people, their bodies signal, too.
 I like this shot for the way how IT grabbed on the bark and curved its beak looking up.
-Except that its bluish gray body seemed to disappear among the multi brown background.
-So I added filter.
-With the blur effect on top and bottom, it looks that the nuthatch has just landed…
+Except that its bluish-gray body seemed to disappear among the multi-brown background.
+So I added a filter.
+With the blur effect on top and bottom, it looks like the nuthatch has just landed…

 |live and yet peace

 And, instead of showing a perfect full bloom, I chose to focus on a smaller portion.
-Slight texture was intended to cover up the blemish on the fabric and it unexpectedly added the ambiance to the frame.
+A slight texture was intended to cover up the blemish on the fabric and it unexpectedly added the ambiance to the frame.